Uncategorized

 Undergraduate Research: “Geographies of the New Deal in North Carolina”

-Kudos to students in Fall 2021 American Historical Geographies (Geog 254) who contributed to the third volume of the story map “Geographies of the New Deal in North Carolina“.
-Alongside archival research projects, students used ArcGIS story mapping to create geo-visualizations of several New Deal projects that took shape in North Carolina, and to explore […]
+Students in the Spring 2024 U.S. Historical Geographies (Geog 254) contributed to Vol. 5 of “Geographies of the New Deal in North Carolina”.
+Based on archival research projects, students used ArcGIS StoryMapping to create geo-visualizations of several New Deal projects that took shape in North Carolina, and to explore their legacies in the landscape, arts, […]

 Fall 2021 Undergraduate Course: American Historical Geographies (Geog 254)